JustRedTTG/PGE/docs/source/drawing.rst

 .. code-block:: python

-    pygameextra.draw.circle(color, pos, size, w)
+    pygameextra.draw.circle(color, pos, radius, w)
 Now let's take a closer look at the syntax

 * color - the circle color
 * pos - the center position of the circle
-* size - the size / radius of the circle
+* radius - the radius of the circle from the center
 * w (no fill) - setting this to be larger than 0 will make a line circle
 * w (with fill) - setting this to 0 will make a filled circle